illinoistech-itm/jhajek/itmt-430/team-project-sprints/sprint-02/Readme.md

   * Must manage the team members and facilitate communication and individual progress outside of class times
 * Developer 1 and 2
   * Responsible for deciding on a programming language framework used, any APIs that will be created, and if any frameworks are implemented
+  * Need to investigate integrating Oauth2 and Using Google for 3rd party auth (log in with Google)
   * Once this is chosen -- it is locked in for the rest of the class
   * Language must have a package manager
   * Use of Firebase is **not** allowed for this project (it is a great product though)
-  * Use of non-framework PHP is not allowed
+  * Use of raw PHP is not allowed
   * Must begin to code and deploy the items decided upon by the Project Manager
 * UI/UX
   * Work with the developers to implement the designed UI/UX in code and css